zacanger/niddesa/book/00-introduction.md

 # Introduction

+I have never been clear on the difference between a preface, a forward, and an introduction, so all of this miscellaneous information that comes before the main body of text is being included in a section called Introduction.

+## About the Niddesa

 The Niddesa is an ancient part of the Pāli Canon, the traditional texts of Theravāda Buddhism, from the Khuddaka Nikāya (the 'small' or 'miscellaneous' collection) in the Sutta Piṭaka (the basket of discourses).
 It is a commentary